NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             f.
 CNAME

-        2.  []{#server_record .anchor}What command should you use to
-            create a new name server record for ns13.treyresearch.net at 192.168.10.13?
+        2. What command should you use to create a new name server record for ns13.treyresearch.net at 192.168.10.13?

             a.  ***Add-DnsServerResourceRecord -ZoneName
                 “treyresearch.net” -NS -Name “.” -NameServer